singh-man/books/crackingTheCoding/17_hard.md

 - 5 * (some previous number in list)
 - 7 * (some previous number in list)

 If this  doesn't immediately jump out at you, think about it this way: whatever the next value (let's call it nv) is, divide it by 3.
 Will that number have already appeared?
-As long as nv has factors of 3 in it. yes.
+As long as nv has factors of 3 in it, yes.
 The same can be said for dividing it by 5 and 7.

 So, we know Aₖ can be expressed as (3,  5  or  7) * (some value in {A₁,..., Aₖ₋₁}).
 We also know that Aₖ is, by definition, the next number in the list.
 Therefore, Aₖ will be the smallest "new" number (a number that it's already in {A₁,   •••, Aₖ₋₁}) that can be formed by multiplying each value in the list by 3, 5 or 7.